Sponsored By

 The length between a game's launch and when it gets shut down can vary, but it has happened often enough that players have started to take action.
 In August, public outcry was strong enough that Ubisoft promised to create offline modes for The Crew 2 and The Crew Motorfest.

-Irwin cited last year's instance of PlayStation removing access to Discovery content that people previously paid for.
-That issue was eventually resolved, but Ubisoft's delisting of the first The Crew "further highlighted just how widespread this issue is."
+Irwin cited last year's instance of PlayStation removing access to Discovery content that people had purchased.
+That issue was eventually resolved, but Irwin noted Ubisoft's delisting of The Crew "further highlighted just how widespread this issue is."

-Her hope with the overall bill and its transparency is to help customers realize they are buying a digital item's license rather than the media itself.
+Her hope with the bill is to help consumers realize they are buying a digital item's license rather than the media itself.
 She also hopes it can get companies to find solutions to keep their digital products around longer, including potentially cheaper rental or subscription options.

 Game File's full coverage of the law can be read here.